 In my experience, my Dad’s inability or unwillingness to accept that I had a disability motivated his behavior.
 He blamed me for not being able to be more and do more.
 His criticism of my best efforts made me responsible for his disappointment.
 My Dad could not or would not accept that I was doing the best I could, given the fact that I was a traumatic brain injury survivor.
 I also believe that my Dad transferred his guilt and shame onto me for his driving the night of the accident that caused the damage to my brain.
 Because my Dad was unable to process his own guilt and shame, he transferred that guilt and shame onto me in the form of blame and criticism.

 I am not angry or bitter at Dad.
 I am glad I worked through a lot of my hurt and pain and was able to stop carrying my Dad’s guilt and shame for not being more.
 I believe that I am more than enough, disability and all.
 I am not my traumatic brain injury, but my brain injury changed the course of my life forever.
-I wish my Dad could have accepted that I was doing my very best, rather than wanting me to be someone with out a disability.
-I am sad for both my Dad and myself, because we could have had a much better relationship for many years before he died.
+I wish my Dad could have accepted that I was doing my very best, rather than wanting me to be someone without a disability.
+I am sad for both my Dad and myself because we could have had a much better relationship for many years before he died.
 His acceptance of my disability came in the last 3-4 years of my Dad’s life and he was able to accept that I was doing my very best.
-He also told me that he was proud of me on many occasions during those last years.

 Parents by nature want their children to grow up to be professional adults.
-Having such a hope is not wrong, however your child may never be able to become a Doctor or a Lawyer or some other dream you have for them.
-Encourage your children, teenagers and young adults to follow their dreams, not yours.
-Nurture their strengths and you will both get what you desire, an empowered individual who is following after their bliss.
+Having such a hope is not wrong, however, your child may never be able to become a Doctor or a Lawyer or some other dream you have for them.
+Encourage your children, teenagers, and young adults to follow their dreams, not yours.
+Nurture their strengths and you will both get what you desire, an empowered individual who is following their bliss.